jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 }
 ```

-Execute `jerkar help` and the output should mention doculentation.
+Execute `jeka help` and the output should mention doculentation.
 ```
 From class Build :
   Methods :